 - Stay on your parent's policy: As a driver listed as one of multiple on policy, your driving record will be added with others, so your parents' safe driving habits could help you save money on your premium.

 - Try pay-per-mile insurance: This option is best for college students who don't drive much.
 With a company like Metromile, customers pay a monthly rate plus a few cents per mile driven.
 Metromile rates start at $29 per month.
 This company is one of the few providers that offer this type of car insurance.

-Finally, be sure to ask your current provider if there are any discounts you could qualify for that you haven't capitalized on yet.
-If all else fails, don't be afraid to switch auto insurance providers to find the best car insurance for college students.
+- Ask about discounts: Finally, be sure to ask your current provider if there are any discounts you could qualify for that you haven't capitalized on yet.
+If all else fails, don't be afraid to switch auto insurance providers to find the cheapest car insurance for college students.
 This could help you better protect your personal finances and save money.

-Best Car Insurance For College Students: Final Thoughts
+How To Purchase Car Insurance For College Students

-Average car insurance rates drop throughout your early twenties, so you might find that the best car insurance for college students changes as you age through college and beyond.
-The best way to find out which provider will give you the best car insurance is to compare quotes using the tool below or calling our auto insurance team at (855) 518-0148.
+Average car insurance rates drop throughout your early 20s, so you might find that the best car insurance for college students changes as you age through college and beyond.
+The best way to find out which provider will give you good student insurance is to compare personalized quotes from various car insurance companies.